wpdas/alem/docs/router/route-link.md

 ## Route Link

 This component is used to allow users to navigate between routes.
 You must inform the destination path using the `to` property.
+It also has `className` and `onClick` properties.

 ```tsx
 import { RouteLink } from "alem/router";